xuan13hao/VAT/src/README.md

 # VATAligner

 **VATAligner** (Versatile Alignment Tool) is a high-performance, multi-purpose tool designed for DNA and protein sequence alignments.
-It provides various options for efficient mapping, supporting both short and long nucleotide sequences and protein homology searches.
+It supports a wide range of alignment tasks, including nucleotide and protein database creation, homology searches, splice alignments, and whole-genome sequencing.

 ---

 ## Features

-- **Fast and efficient**: Multi-threading capabilities for large-scale data processing.
+- **Fast and Efficient**: Multi-threaded support for large-scale data processing.
-- **Versatile**: Supports DNA and protein alignments.
+- **Versatile**: DNA and protein sequence alignment with advanced options.
-- **Flexible**: Fine-tune parameters for maximum control over the alignment process.
+- **Flexible**: Fine-tune parameters to customize alignment for specific applications.
+- **Comprehensive Options**: Supports chimera alignment, circular DNA alignment, splice alignments, and more.

 ---